soulverteam/SoulverCore/README.md

 ````

 ## Localizations

+In addition to English, SoulverCore is fully localized into German, Russian, French, Spanish & simplified Chinese.

+The various number & date formats of these various locales are also fully supported.

-In addition to English, SoulverCore is localized into German, Russian, and simplified Chinese.
-The additional languages are additive, meaning that, for instance, a German user would be able to use both English & German syntaxes.
+Also note that non-English languages are *additive*, meaning that, for instance, a German user would be able to use both English & German syntaxes.

 ## See Also